tbs1980/NumericalIntegration/README.md

 # C++ Numerical Integration

 ####  A C++ header-only, precision-independent library for performing numerical integration.
 This project is intended to be easily utilized in conjunction with the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library.
-(For a very simple way to incorporate this Numerical Integration capability as one of the unsupported submodules in your normal Eigen package, just clone our fork of the eigen library from our [Bitbucket Repository](https://bitbucket.org/tbs1980/eigen-numerical-integration-module) and use the normal commands install it!)
+(For a very simple way to incorporate this Numerical Integration capability as one of the unsupported submodules in your normal Eigen package, just clone our fork of the eigen library from this [Bitbucket Repository](https://bitbucket.org/tbs1980/eigen-numerical-integration-module) and use the normal commands install it!)

 	$ hg clone ssh://hg@bitbucket.org/tbs1980/eigen-numerical-integration-module
 	$ cd eigen-numerical-integration-module/